skooter500/gameengines2015/README.md

 - Instantiate empty game objects for the rotation points and position them appropriately
 - Parent the cubes to them
 - In update, make quaternions for each of the rotation points

+## Lecture
+- Unity Physics.
+See course notes

+# Week 10
+## Lab

+Try and make something cool with Unity Physics procedurally.
+Construct some rigidbodies, add colliders and connect the rigid bodies with joints.
+Some ideas:

+- A rope bridge
+- A 4 wheeled car
+- A cog
+- A robot arm
+- An articulated creature
+- A forklift

+When you are done, upload a picture of your creation to slack